-Enduring Understandings Learning Objectives Essential Knowledge (Students will understand that . . . ) (Students will be skilled at ...)
-(Students will know that . . . ) EU 5.1: How a perspective or LO 5.1A[S]: Planning, producing, EK 5.1A1[S]: An argument may include argument is presented affects how and presenting a cohesive the following elements: people interpret or react to it.
-The argument, considering audience, Introduction: engages the audience same perspective or argument may context, and purpose. by providing background and/or be developed or presented differently context depending on audience, purpose, and > Thesis: conveys the main idea of an context.
-Reasons, evidence, and commentary: provide support for the argument Counterargument, concession, refutation, and rebuttal: acknowledge and/or respond to opposing arguments Conclusion: synthesizes reasoning, considers possible implications for the future, and ties back to the introduction > Bibliography: identifies works cited
+Enduring Understandings (Students will understand that) Learning Objectives (Students will be skilled at) Essential Knowledge (Students will know that) EU 5.1: How a perspective or argument is presented affects how people interpret or react to it.
+The same perspective or argument may be developed or presented differently depending on audience, purpose, and context.
+LO 5.1A[S]: Planning, producing, and presenting a cohesive argument, considering audience, context, and purpose.
+EK 5.1A1[S]: An argument may include the following elements: Introduction: engages the audience by providing background and/or context Thesis: conveys the main idea of an argument Reasons, evidence, and commentary: provide support for the argument Counterargument, concession, refutation, and rebuttal: acknowledge and/or respond to opposing arguments Conclusion: synthesizes reasoning, considers possible implications for the future, and ties back to the introduction Bibliography: identifies works cited